Bombala railway line: Monaro rail trail proposal

 A rail trail has been proposed for the line, between Queanbeyan and Bombala, as a means to preserve and make use of the rail corridor and its remaining heritage features, although that could conflict with any plans to reopen the tourist railway near Cooma.
-In August 2022, the NSW Parliament passed, Transport Administration Amendment (Rail Trails) Bill 2022, which has the objective of facilitating the use of disused railway lines as rail trails, and specifically allows the removal of railway tracks and other works for that purpose.
+In August 2022, the NSW Parliament passed Transport Administration Amendment (Rail Trails) Bill 2022, which has the objective of facilitating the use of disused railway lines as rail trails, and specifically allows the removal of railway tracks and other works for that purpose.
 In December 2022, $273,000 was provided, by the NSW Government, to complete the Development Plan for the rail trail between Queanbeyan and Cooma.

-Wynscreen
+En Route

 The disused line south of Cooma is extensively featured within a 30-minute piece of digital art entitled "En Route" by Sue Healey.
 The disused station at Jincumbilly is the most clearly identifiable section used.
-This is currently viewable on Wynscreen, a 23 m-long video screen constructed as part of the Wynyard Walk project.
+This was shown in 2017 on Wynscreen, a 23 m-long video screen constructed as part of the Wynyard Walk project.